lmachadopolettivalle/msc-thesis/desiimaginganalysis/README.md

 Result:
 - Create several `target_*.npy` files, one for each data column.

-## Compute HEALPIx pixel IDs for selected targets

-Run `compute_target_healpix.py` to use the targets' RA and DEC values to determine the HEALPix pixel IDs where the targets lie on the sky.

-Prerequisites:
-- After running `save_filtered_targets_to_files.py`
-- Modify `compute_target_healpix.py` to use `REGION = "north"` or `REGION = "south"`, as well as to choose the desired NSIDE

 ## Count number of generated targets (optional)

 If interested, can compute number of objects in the original sweep files to compare against the resulting number of selected BGS targets.
 For this, use `count_targets.py`.